Unthrottled/event-sourcing-workshop/README.md

 }
 ```

-Basically the list of pod members in Pod Supreme can be projected by a distinct
+Basically, the list of pod members in Pod Supreme can be projected by a distinct
 event stream and the details of each Pod Member can be projected using unique event
 stream for each pod member created.